-Diagnostic Affects Active Modes [Inactive Reset Name Target Severity Persistence Modes] Criteria Level High Evaporator Refrigerant Pressure Chiller Immediate NonLatch All The evaporator refrigerant pressure of either circuit has risen above 190 psig.
+Diagnostic Name Affects Target Severity Persistence Active Modes [Inactive Modes] Criteria Reset Level High Evaporator Refrigerant Pressure Chiller Immediate NonLatch All The evaporator refrigerant pressure of either circuit has risen above 190 psig.
 The evaporator water pump relay will be de- energized to stop the pump regardless of why the pump is running.
 The diagnostic will auto reset and the pump will return to normal control when all of the evaporator pressures fall below 185 psig.
-The primary purpose is to stop the evaporator water pump and its associated pump heat from causing refrigerant side pressures, close to the evaporator relief valve setting, when the chiller is not running, such as could occur with Evap Water Flow Overdue or Evaporator Water Flow Loss Diagnostics.
-Remote High Evaporator Water Temperature Chiller Info and Special Action NonLatch either 1)Evap Wtr Flow Overdue, 2)Evap Wtr Flow Loss, or Either the leaving or the entering water temperature exceeded the high evap water temp limit (TV service menu settable - default 105°F) for 15 continuous seconds.
-The evaporator water pump relay will be de-energized to stop the pump but only if it is running due one of the diagnostics listed on the left .
-The diagnostic will auto reset and the pump will return to normal control when both the entering and leaving temperatures fall 5°F below the trip setting.
-The primary purpose is to stop the evaporator water pump and its associated pump heat from causing excessive waterside temperatures and waterside pressures when the chiller is not running but the evap pump is on due to either Evap Water Flow Overdue, Evaporator Water Flow Loss, or Low Evap Temp - Unit Off Diagnostics.
-This diagnostic will not auto clear solely due to the clearing of the enabling diagnostic.
-Remote High Motor Winding Temperature - Cprsr1A Circuit Immediate Latch All Any of the compressor's motor winding temperature sensors is seen to be beyond the windings rated temperature of 265°F (129.4°C) High Motor Winding Temperature - Cprsr2A Circuit Immediate Latch All Any of the respective compressor's motor winding temperature sensors is seen to be beyond the windings rated temperature of 265°F (129.4°C) Local High Pressure Cutout - Cprsr1A Circuit Immediate Latch All A high pressure cutout was detected by AFD 1A Gate Kill Input ; trip at 315 $\pm$ 5 PSIG.
-Local High Pressure Cutout - Cprsr2A Circuit Immediate Latch All A high pressure cutout was detected by AFD 2A Gate Kill Input ; trip at 315 $\pm$ 5 PSIG.
-Local High Refrigerant Pressure Ratio - Ckt1 Circuit Immediate Latch Cprsr Energized The pressure ratio for the respective circuit exceeded 12.3 for 1 contiguous minute while running in any mode.
-The pressure ratio is defined as Pcond (abs)/Pevap(abs).
-Remote High Refrigerant Pressure Ratio - Ckt2 Circuit Immediate Latch Cprsr Energized The pressure ratio for the respective circuit exceeded 12.3 for 1 contiguous minute while running in any mode.
-The pressure ratio is defined as Pcond (abs)/Pevap(abs).
-Remote Interrupt Failure - AFD1A Circuit Immediate Shutdown and Special Action Latch AFD intended to be OFF Respective AFD is reporting that it is still running the compressor when the MP has commanded the drive/ compressor to be Off.
+The primary purpose is to stop the evaporator water pump and its associated pump heat from causing refrigerant side pressures, close to the evaporator relief valve setting, when the chiller is not running, such as could occur with Evap Water Flow Overdue or Evaporator Water Flow Loss Diagnostics Remote High Evaporator Water Temperature Chiller Info and Special Actior NonLatch Only effective if either 1)Evap Wtr Flow Overdue, 2)Evap Wtr Flow Loss, or 3)Low Evap Rfgt Temp,-Unit Off, diagnostic is active. control when noth the entering and leaving temperatures tall 575 High Motor Winding Temperature - Cprsr1A Circuit Immediate Latch All Any of the compressor's motor winding temperature sensors is seen to be beyond the windings rated temperature of $265^{\circ}F$ (129.4°C) Local High Motor Winding Temperature - Cprsr2A Circuit Immediate Latch All Any of the respective compressor's motor winding temperature sensors is seen to be beyond the windings rated temperature of 265°F (129.4°C) Local High Pressure Cutout - Cprsr1A Circuit Immediate Latch All A high pressure cutout was detected by AFD 1A Gate Kill Input ; trip at 315 \pm 5 PSIG Local High Pressure Cutout - Cprsr2A Circuit Immediate Latch All A high pressure cutout was detected by AFD 2A Gate Kill Input ; trip at 315 \pm 5 PSIG Local High Refrigerant Pressure Ratio - Ckt1 Immediate Latch Cprsr Energized The pressure ratio for the respective circuit exceeded 12.3 for 1 contiguous minute while running in any mode.
+The pressure ratio is defined as Pcond (abs)/Pevap(abs) Remote High Refrigerant Pressure Ratio - Ckt2 Immediate Latch Cprsr Energized The pressure ratio for the respective circuit exceeded 12.3 for 1 contiguous minute while running in any mode.
+The pressure ratio is defined as Pcond (abs)/Pevap(abs) Remote Interrupt Failure - AFD1A Circuit Immediate Shutdownanc Special Actior AFD intended to be OFF Respective AFD is reporting that it is still running the compressor when the MP has commanded the drive/compressor to be Off.
 Detection time shall be 10 seconds minimum and 15 seconds maximum.
-On detection and until the controller is manually reset: this diagnostic shall be active and the alarm relay shall be energized, the Evap Pump Output will be energized, the effected compressor will be continually commanded off, and be unloaded, while a normal stop shall be compressor operation continues, the MP shall continue liquid level, oil return, and fan control on the circuit effected.
-Local
+With build rev 2.13 and later: 22 sec min, 27sec max.
+On detection and until the controller is manually reset: this diagnostic shall be active and the alarm relay shall be energized, the Evap Pump Output will be energized, the effected compressor will be continually commanded off, and be unloaded, while a normal stop shall be commanded to all other compressors.
+For as long as compressor operation continues, the MP shall continue liquid level, oil return, and fan control on the circuit effected.